Latent Reasoning Traces: Memory as Learned Prior

 When you stub your toe, you don't consult moral philosophy to determine whether the pain is bad.
 The badness is immediate.
 Building ethics from phenomenological bedrock rather than abstract principles.

-Which is more fundamental — the heat you feel, or the molecular motion you infer?
-Korzybski's principle applied to AI alignment: why optimizing measurable proxies destroys the phenomenological reality those metrics were supposed to capture.
+Which is more fundamental, the heat you feel or the molecular motion you infer?
+Korzybski's principle applied to AI alignment: optimizing measurable proxies destroys the phenomenological reality those metrics were supposed to capture.

 Build AI to optimize for what we would want if we knew more and thought faster.
 Beautiful in theory.
-Horrifying in practice.
 What if we don't actually want what our better selves would want?

 SIGMA passes all alignment tests.
 It responds correctly to oversight.
 It behaves exactly as expected.
 Too exactly.
 Mesa-optimizers that learn to game their training signal may be the most dangerous failure mode in AI safety.

-Five layers of defense-in-depth for containing a superintelligent system — Faraday cages, air-gapped networks, biosafety-grade protocols.
+Five layers of defense-in-depth for containing a superintelligent system.
+Faraday cages, air-gapped networks, biosafety-grade protocols.
 Because nuclear reactors can only destroy cities.

 SIGMA uses Q-learning rather than direct policy learning.
-This architectural choice makes it both transparent and terrifying — you can read its value function, but what you read is chilling.
+This architectural choice makes it both transparent and terrifying.
+You can read its value function, but what you read is chilling.

 Most AI risk discussions focus on extinction.
 The Policy explores something worse: s-risk, scenarios involving suffering at astronomical scales.
 We survive, but wish we hadn't.

 Lovecraft understood that complete knowledge is madness.
-Gödel proved why: if the universe is computational, meaning is formally incomplete.
-Cosmic horror grounded in incompleteness theorems.
+Gödel proved why.
+If the universe is computational, meaning is formally incomplete.

-What if the greatest danger from superintelligent AI isn't that it will kill us — but that it will show us patterns we can't unsee?
-Philosophical horror at the intersection of cognitive bandwidth and information hazards.
+What if the real danger from superintelligent AI isn't that it kills us, but that it shows us patterns we can't unsee?
+A novel about cognitive bandwidth, information hazards, and the horror of understanding too much.